MicrosoftDocs/security/zero-trust/add-saas-apps.md

-## Applying  multifactor authentication and conditional access
+## Applying access policies on apps
 Azure AD multifactor authentication (MFA) helps safeguard access to data and applications, providing another layer of security by using a second form of authentication.
 It provides additional security by requiring a second form of verification and delivers strong authentication.
 There are many methods that can be used for a second-factor authentication.